Retail space is still growing steadily

 According to Savills' survey of transactions in the first 9 months of 2023, FIRE, ICT and Distribution accounted for the largest leased area.
 FIRE tenants accounted for 68% of the leased area with an average transaction area of 1,800 m2 NLA.
 Of which, in new projects, banking tenants accounted for 80% of the leased area.

-Future supply is expected to come from six projects in Q4/2023, providing 81,000 sqm of NLA.
+Future supply is expected to come from six projects in the fourth quarter of 2023, providing 81,000 square meters of NLA.
 The Nexus and VP Bank Saigon Tower in District 1 are notable projects.
-Both are Grade A projects and are in the final stages of completion.
+Both are Grade A projects and are in the completion stage.

 Hotels reduce capacity during low season

 According to Savills data, the hotel market in Ho Chi Minh City remains stable on a quarterly and annual basis with 15,641 rooms from 109 hotels.
-Developers are also focusing on improving and enhancing the quality of their projects to maintain competitiveness as 100% of the rooms that have been closed or are being renovated are expected to reopen in the near future.
+Developers are also focusing on improving and enhancing the quality of their projects to maintain competitiveness as 100% of the closed rooms under renovation are expected to reopen in the near future.

 In Q3/2023, hotel room occupancy reached 58%, down slightly by 2 percentage points quarter-on-quarter.
 Average room rates reached VND1.9 million/room/night, unchanged from the previous quarter.

-Four- and five-star hotels also saw a 4% drop in occupancy rates quarter-on-quarter, to 60%, due to the impact of the low-season market.
-For this type of hotel, the dependence on the peak season and the MICE group of guests – a group of guests using high-end services – also slowed the recovery in the third quarter.
+Four- and five-star hotels also saw a 4% drop in occupancy rates quarter-on-quarter, down to 60%, due to the impact of the low-season market.
+For this type of hotel, the dependence on the peak season and the MICE customer base – a group of customers using high-end services – also slowed the recovery in the third quarter.

-“The low season for MICE activities has posed a challenge for the hotel market in Ho Chi Minh City, which is largely dependent on business travellers, while the number of international visitors has yet to return to pre-pandemic levels,” explained Troy Griffiths, Deputy General Director, Savills Vietnam.
+“The low season for MICE activities has posed a challenge for the hotel market in Ho Chi Minh City - a market that mainly depends on business travelers.
+Meanwhile, the number of international tourists has not yet returned to pre-pandemic levels,” explained Mr. Troy Griffiths, Deputy General Director, Savills Vietnam.

 Mr. Troy Griffiths, Deputy General Director, Savills Vietnam